 CoE principals and secretaries are the key stakeholders who responded to questions on institutional strengthening and instructional performance of CoEs.
-In this regard, the survey reached all the 46 CoEs to elicit the requite information to address the indicators in output 1.
-CoE stakeholders interviewed included: Principals/vice principals and college secretaries.
-These stakeholders were reached with key informant interviews.
+In this regard, the survey reached all the 46 CoEs to elicit

-2.3 DATA QUALITY CONTROL
+2.3 Data Quality Control

 To ensure that enumerators adhere to the protocols of telephone interviews and to ensure that accurate information were being collected, different methods were used to monitor lesson observations and interviews.
 For tutor lesson observation, supervisors were given access to the records of tutor online materials to conduct inter-rater checks on enumerator scoring.
 For all other telephone interviews, supervisors listened-in on sampled interviews by enumerators to ensure that questions were being asked in the right manner.
-The data-management team at JMK cross-checked the observation and interviews conducted by the supervisor with the actual interview records to compute inter-rater reliability values.
+The data-management team at JMK cross-checked the observation and interviews conducted by the supervisor with the actual interview records to compute inter-rater reliability tests.
 A Kappa model generated 80.2 percent agreement for the tutor observation.
 The supervisors and quality assurance team provided technical support to the team if they noticed significant differences between the observation and interview records that the respective enumerator collected.